Chicken Ginger Rice Porridge (Congee)

 - Top with chicken, chilies, cilantro, fried garlic, ginger, fried or sliced onions/shallots, and scallions.

-- Different rice grains can be used.
+- Different rice grains may vary in cooking time.
 Adjust cooking time and soaking time may be required.